 Perception is a funny thing, isn’t it?

 Take this picture for example.
-It looks for all the world like someone carved out the street and put a bunch of giant lego soldiers in the hole doesn’t it?
+It looks for all the world like water is spilling into thru the wall and into a hole doesn’t it?
 Yet it is just the angle of the camera.
 If the photographer walked around to the other side of the drawing and took a picture we’d see something that would look pretty much like what it actually is: colored chalk carefully drawn onto a street.
 We probably would have trouble making out what it was intended to be a drawing of!

 Our perception of everyday things can be just a skewed.
 Sometimes things can seem like simple common sense but still be wrong, dead wrong.
 Take the common belief that eating healthy is very expensive.
 That it is something beyond the reach of the average joe.
 Take this quote from USA Today for example: